clajes/ConditionalAccessforZeroTrustResources/README.md

 # Project

+Update from August 2024.
+I have retired from Microsoft.
+So please don't expect more updates to this repository.
+Feel free to reach out if you have questions to existing material.

 This repository holds some Conditional Access resources that complement the Azure Architecture design note "Conditional Access Guidance for Zero Trust".
 See more here for a description on CA configured for Zero Trust